Lift Vault

 What is the main difference between the deadlift and Romanian deadlift?

-The main difference between the deadlift and the Romanian deadlift is the starting position.
-A Deadlift starts from the floor and the Romanian deadlift starts with the weight held slightly below the waist.
+Two key differences between the deadlift and the Romanian deadlift are the starting position and the muscles activated.
+A deadlift starts from the floor and the Romanian deadlift starts with the weight held slightly below the waist.
+The deadlifts activate the quads and mid-back more than a Romanian deadlift, while the Romanian deadlift targets the hamstrings and glutes more.

 This is illustrated well in this video from Bar Bend.